What is chlamydia?

 Who has chlamydia?

 A lot of people have chlamydia – as many as 1 in 10 young women test positive for it.
-In 2014, over 1 million cases of chlamydia were reported to the CDC in the US.
-In California alone, there were almost 175,000 reported cases of chlamydia in 2014.
+In 2016, over 1 and a half million cases of chlamydia were reported to the CDC in the US.
+In California alone, there were almost 200,000 reported cases of chlamydia in 2016.

 How do you get chlamydia?

 You can get chlamydia from any type of sex.
 Chlamydia infections like to live in the type of tissue that lines the openings of your body – like the vagina, the urethra, the rectum, or the throat.
 It can get passed between two people any time these tissues come together – which happens most often during unprotected vaginal or anal sex.
 It’s less common – but not impossible – to get chlamydia from oral sex.

 How do you know you have chlamydia?
 What are chlamydia symptoms?

 Most people who have it don’t know because they don’t have symptoms.
 Among young women, chlamydia is sometimes called the “Silent Epidemic” because it causes so much damage in so many people without even showing any symptoms.
 A few people might have a thick yellow or clear discharge from the penis or vagina, pain or burning when they pee, or pain or bleeding during sex.

 How do you test for chlamydia?

 Clinicians can do a simple and painless urine test to find out if you have chlamydia.
 They may also collect a swab sample from the vagina, cervix, urethra or rectum during a physical exam.

 Can you get rid of chlamydia?